dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 title: Programming Quickstart
 ---

-Let's learn how to program with DBOS!
+Let's learn how to build applications with [DBOS Transact](https://github.com/dbos-inc/dbos-ts), the open-source TypeScript framework for DBOS.
 In this tutorial, we will modify the example application from our [quickstart](./quickstart.md) to reliably send a greeting note to your friends.
 Along the way, we'll introduce you to core DBOS concepts and show how you can easily build a transactional and reliable application.
 First, you'll learn to create HTTP endpoints to serve requests.